1. Viability scan (Early Pregnancy Scan)

 Ultrasound (also called sonogram) is a prenatal test offered to most pregnant women.
 It uses sound waves to show a picture of your baby in the uterus (womb).
 Ultrasound helps your health care provider check on your baby’s health and development.

 Ultrasound can be a special part of pregnancy—it’s the first time you get to “see” your baby!
-Depending on when it’s done and your baby’s position, you may be able to see his hands, legs and other body parts.
+Depending on when it’s done and your baby’s position, you may be able to see the baby’s hands, legs and other body parts.